vitoron13/app-fitness/Readme.txt

-João apostou no jogo do bicho
+João perdeu tudo no jogo do bicho